kikhiam/kikhia_et_al_2025/README.md

 * To ensure that the code finds the data files, the data files need to be stored in the right paths.
 "FILE_TREE.txt" shows the correct locations of the files.

 # System requirements
-* For DBSCAN and Monte Carlo simulation analysis:
+* For cluster analysis and Monte Carlo simulation:
 	* MATLAB R2022a with the following toolboxes:
 		* Statistics and Machine Learning Toolbox
 		* Antenna Toolbox™